-Study IDs immune system glitch tied to fourfold higher likelihood of deathJune 4th, 2012 in Immunology /
+Study IDs immune system glitch tied to fourfold higher likelihood of deathJune 4, 2012 in Medicine & Health / Immunology

 Mayo Clinic researchers have identified an immune system deficiency whose presence shows someone is up to four times likelier to die than a person without it.
 The glitch involves an antibody molecule called a free light chain; people whose immune systems produce too much of the molecule are far more likely to die of a life-threatening illness such as cancer, diabetes and cardiac and respiratory disease than those whose bodies make normal levels.
 The study is published in the June issue of Mayo Clinic Proceedings.